HypeCheck

 What the Science Says

-American Ginseng is a North American root plant used in traditional medicine, best known for its active compounds called ginsenosides.
-Clinical trials show it can modestly improve working memory, attention, and mental fatigue in healthy adults, with effects appearing within hours of a single dose and strengthening after two weeks of daily use.
-There is also early evidence it may reduce exercise-related muscle damage and provide a small reduction in central blood pressure when combined with Korean Red Ginseng in people with diabetes and hypertension.
+American Ginseng is a North American root plant used for centuries in traditional medicine and now studied for its active compounds called ginsenosides.
+Clinical trials show it can improve working memory, attention, and mental fatigue in healthy adults, with effects building over two weeks of daily use.
+It also shows promise for reducing post-exercise muscle damage and providing modest blood pressure reductions in people with type 2 diabetes and hypertension.

 What It Doesn't Do